rpothkunuri1-hue/DocuQueryAI/replit.md

 - **Document List**: View all uploaded documents with file type indicators, chunk count, and folder tags

 ### Conversation Features
-- **Conversation History**: All Q&A interactions are automatically saved with timestamps
+- **Conversation History**: All Q&A interactions are automatically saved with per-message timestamps
 - **Load Previous Conversations**: Access and continue past conversations from history
-- **Export Conversations**: Download conversation history as Markdown files
+- **Export Conversations**: Download conversation history as both PDF and Markdown files with complete timestamps
 - **New Conversation**: Start fresh conversations while preserving history
 - **Conversation Management**: Delete old conversations to keep history organized